 |Closed||Monday (if Monday is a national holiday, then Tuesday) and following day of national holiday except Saturdays, Sundays and national holidays|

 Arahama Elementary School, the site which children, teaching staff and local residents fled to at the time of the earthquake and was hit by the tsunami up to the 2nd floor was reopened as a remnant of the earthquake disaster.
 Photographs and footage are displayed inside the school which show the progress of events from the time the earthquake occurred, evacuation, when the tsunami hit, to the time of rescue, demonstrating the terrible power and threat of the tsunami.
 Even now, visitors can view the restoration and reconstruction taking place from the roof of the school.

 |Location||32-1 Shinborihata, Arahama, Wakabayashi Ward, Sendai, Miyagi Prefecture|

 |Hours open to visitors||10AM-4PM|

-Ohama, Haragama, and Isobe.
-These three areas located in the city of Soma which were heavily damaged by the tsunami caused by the Great East Japan Earthquake.
+Ohama, Haragama, and Isobe, located in the City of Soma, were heavily damaged by the tsunami caused by the Great East Japan Earthquake.
 This facility includes exhibits such as scenes from the various regions prior to the earthquake, photographs of traditional rituals, and documented footage taken immediately after the earthquake struck.
-Along with conveying the original landscape of the 3 areas both inside and outside, it is considered to be a support for the hearts of those families who have lost loved ones and teaches future generations of the dreadful power of earthquakes as well as the lessons learned.
+As well as showing the original landscape of 3 areas both inside and outside, it is considered to be a support for the hearts of those families who have lost loved ones and message to future generations of the threat of earthquakes and the lessons learned from it.

 |Location||270 Otsu Haragama, Soma, Fukushima Prefecture (inside Kasaiwa Park)|